Domantas Sabonis: 2021–22 season

 On January 13, 2023, Sabonis recorded 19 points, 15 rebounds, and a career-high 16 assists in a 139–114 win over the Houston Rockets.
 Sabonis became the first player in Kings history to record at least 15 points, 15 rebounds, and 15 assists in a game since Oscar Robertson in 1965.
 On February 1, Sabonis scored a season-high 34 points on 15-of-20 shooting from the field, along with 11 rebounds, four assists, two steals and two blocks in a 119–109 win over the San Antonio Spurs.

 On February 2, 2023, Sabonis was named to his third NBA All-Star team as a reserve for the Western Conference.
-He became the first Kings player to be named an All-Star since DeMarcus Cousins in 2016.
+He, along with De'Aaron Fox, became the first Kings players to be named All-Stars since DeMarcus Cousins in 2016.
 On February 23, first game after the All-Star Weekend, Sabonis logged a triple-double with 18 points, 17 rebounds and 10 assists in a 133–116 victory over the Portland Trail Blazers.
-On March 9, Sabonis recorded 24 points, 13 rebounds and 10 assists in a 122–117 win over the New York Knicks.
 On March 13, Sabonis had 23 points, 17 rebounds and 15 assists for his 10th triple-double of the season in a 133–124 loss against the Milwaukee Bucks.
 He also tied Michael Jordan for 19th place in career triple-doubles with 28.
+On April 9, Sabonis ended the regular season as the league leader in rebounds, averaging 12.3 rebounds per game.
+He also achieved career-highs in field goal percentage (.615 FG%) and assists per game (7.3).
+On May 10, 2023, Sabonis was named to his first All-NBA team, making the third team with Kings teammate De'Aaron Fox.
+This is the first Sacramento-era season where multiple Kings players made the All-NBA team.
+On April 17, he scored a playoff career-high 24 points in the Kings' 114–106 victory against the Golden State Warriors.
+At one point during the game, he grabbed Draymond Green's leg and was stomped on the chest by Green afterwards.
+As a result, Sabonis was assessed with a technical foul.
+The Kings were eliminated in seven games.

+On July 2, 2023, Sabonis and the Kings terminated the remaining one-season contract worth $19.4 million and signed a five-year contract extension worth $217 million.
+This is the most profitable contract in Lithuania's sport history.